 McClean has decided against wearing the poppy due to the fact that the symbol represents and pays tribute to military personnel who have perished in the war – and not only soldiers who lost their lives in the First and Second World Wars.

-He has refused to wear the poppy during his time playing in England, and recently confirmed that he will abstain from wearing the poppy on his shirt for Stoke's upcoming games against Middlesbrough and Nottingham Forest.
+He has refused to wear the poppy during his time playing in England, and abstained from wearing the poppy in previous games against Middlesbrough and Nottingham Forest.

 “I accept that but I would ask people to be respectful of the choice I have made, just as I’m respectful of people who do choose to wear a poppy."